 Switching products too frequently can:

 Habit to build: Try a product for 4–6 weeks before judging it.
-Introduce new items one at a time, especially actives like retinol or acids.
+Introduce new items one at a time, especially retinol or acids.

 Consistency is more important than speed.